pform-se/pform-ctf-koth-cheatsheet/README.md

 <h1>Privesc</h1>

 <h2>Search programs to privesc</h2>

-<b>sudo -l</b> lists all commands your USER can use with SUDO permissions
+<b>sudo -l</b> lists all commands your USER can use with SUDO permissions.

-if user dont have premisions try:
+If user dont have premisions try:

 Linpeas <li>https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite</li>